DosenbachGreene/processing_pipeline/README.md

 ### Non-Docker Usage

-TODO: This universal install script probably breaks license agreements...
+TODO: This install script probably breaks license agreements...
-To install the dependencies, the can use the `install_` scripts found in the `tools` folder of this repo.
+To install the dependencies, you can use the `install_` scripts found in the `tools` folder of this repo.

-There dependencies for each of these tools may need to be installed separately, and you may refer to the `Dockerfile` and the appropriate software's documentation for more details.
+There are dependencies for each of these tools that may need to be installed separately, and you may need to refer to the `Dockerfile` and/or the appropriate software's documentation for more details on how to install them.

 ### Docker Usage